MehsamKhan/Wood-Database/README.md

 * Go Back to the window  that says "SQL Server Installation Center" and now click on "Install SQL Server Management Tools"

 * It will take you to a new web-page.
-Click on "Download SQL Server Management Studio (SSMS) #Version Number# "
+Click on "Download SQL Server Management Studio (SSMS) #Version Number#":

 ![image](https://github.com/user-attachments/assets/b5dd5223-b4f0-4d61-8073-93614c7e52bf)